MLOps-Samples/databricks-cicd/README.md

 This sample also shows how to [update the job if a job with the same name already exists](/.github/workflows/cicd.yml#L119).
 By default, if the CD pipeline publishes a job, it's a new job with a new job id even if another job with the same name already exists.

 Another small feature used in this sample is to use a [pre-commit config hook](.pre-commit-config.yaml) to run [detect-secrets](https://github.com/Yelp/detect-secrets) to prevent secrets from being checked into code.

+__What doesn't this sample demonstrate:__
+Both the notebook and the library code are bare minimum sample code, not meant to represent real world business logic.

 ## How it works